orbisgis/h2gis/docs/dev/ST_Transform.md

 ### Signatures

 {% highlight mysql %}
+Geometry ST_Transform(Geometry geom, int codeEpsg)
 {% endhighlight %}

 ### Description

+This class is used to transform a `Geometry` from one CRS to another.
+Only integer codes available in the spatial_ref_sys table are allowed.
+The default source CRS is the input `Geometry`'s internal CRS.

 {% include sfs-1-2-1.html %}

 ### Examples

 {% highlight mysql %}
+CREATE TABLE init as SELECT ST_GeomFromText('POINT(584173.736059813 2594514.82833411)',
+    27572) as the_geom;
+SELECT ST_TRANSFORM(the_geom, 4326) from init;
+-- Answer: POINT (2.114551398096724 50.34560979151726)
 {% endhighlight %}

 ##### See also